JuLi0n21/osu-progressCLI/README.md

 # osu!progressCLI
 ### THIS PROGRAMM IS IN EARLY ACCESS, BREAKING CHANGES ARE TO BE EXPECTED

-CURRETN DESIGN (SUBJECT TO CHANGE)
+CURRETN DESIGN (SUBJECT TO CHANGE) inspiered by osu website

 ![Imgur](https://i.imgur.com/u575NkG.png)
 ![Imgur](https://i.imgur.com/sA7HPQM.png)